-In this post, you’re going to learn exactly how (and how often) to groom your golden retriever.
+In this post, you’re going to learn exactly how (and how often) to groom your Golden Retriever step by step.

 Goldens have beautiful golden coats, which do require some work to take care of, but grooming them isn’t as bad as many people make it out to be.